SupreethBaliga/Compilers/README.md

 ```
 * We are not using gcc for pre processing hence, any `#define` will not work.
 So, in place of `NULL` use `(void*)0`

+## Milestone Breakdown
+### Milestone - 1:
+* To use the lexer execute lex.sh and provide the test file(s) as command line arguments

+### Milestone - 2:
+* To use the parser execute parser.sh and provide the test file(s) as command line arguments
+* The available flags can be listed with *-h/--help* (We have added the -l flag which displays the lexer token table)
+* Note that we have already added the corresponding dot files and ps files for the provided non-trivial testcases

+### Milestone - 3:
+* To use the parser execute parser.sh and provide the test file(s) as command line arguments
+* The available flags can be listed with *-h/--help* (We have added the -l flag which displays the lexer token table)
+* The corresponding dot files go in dot folder, the correspoing AST go in ASTgraphs, the symbol tables go in ST folder
+### Milestone - 4:
+* To use the parser execute parser.sh and provide the test file(s) as command line arguments
+* The corresponding Three Address Code is generated in TAC folder
 ## Group Members :boy:

 | Name | Roll Number |